IRus/blog/content/posts/!highlight/gradle-5.0-java-heap-space/index.md

   - Highlights
 ---

-Today I try to update my work project to latest and grates gradle 5.0-rc-2, and _all works fine on my machine_, but on CI I get the following error:
+Today I try to update my work project to latest and greatest gradle 5.0-rc-2, and _all works fine on my machine_, but on CI I get the following error:

 ```